aegiacometti/netor/docs/how_to_install.rst

 I have tested the software on Linux and Mac.
 I was able to install it on Mac.

-Ansible works just fine, but SaltStack not so good, it is not officially supported, but since it is a kind of Unix, in this case FreeBSD, it work, but not quiet well.
-So bellow you have the install procedure, but if want to go for sure and you have a Mac, i would download the VM and after i know how SaltStack works, just then i would try SaltStack on Mac directly.
+Ansible works just fine, but Salt not so good, it is not officially supported, but since it is a kind of Unix, in this case FreeBSD, it work, but not quiet well.
+So bellow you have the install procedure, but if want to go for sure and you have a Mac, i would download the VM and after i know how Salt works, just then i would try Salt on Mac directly.

 **Requirements**